manulera/ShareYourCloning_backend/examples/snapgene_history/readme.md

 ![](final_plasmid_history.svg)

-The equivalent history is built with ShareYourCloning with the script `build_history.py`, and stored as json in `history.json`.
+The equivalent history is built with OpenCloning with the script `build_history.py`, and stored as json in `history.json`.
 The only difference in this case is that ase1 is loaded directly from GenBank instead of loaded from a file (I actually loaded from GenBank with SnapGene, but it does not register this in the history).

 ## Old SnapGene files